 The other reason I’m surprised by this is the fact that I practically traced his footsteps in Berlin in 1969, a mere five years after Martin Luther King, Jr. – with a lot less fanfare, of course.
 There were a few other differences.
 King rode in a limo and I was on foot and in a bus.
 King had been invited by West Berlin mayor Willy Brandt; I had no formal invitation.
 I had a passport when I crossed through Checkpoint Charlie; the US Embassy had confiscated King’s passport, so he just flashed his American Express card at those silly East German officials!
 I made two trips across the Wall in 1969, and he only made one.
 But wow, what a whirlwind tour he had!

 After flying into West Berlin (along with Ralph Abernathy) and landing at Tempelhof on September 12, King arose the next morning and went to the site of a Wall shooting incident that had just happened in Kreuzberg.
 (The escapee was seriously wounded, but lived.)
 Then he did the usual visit to the Wall.
-(There’s a cool photo of him peering over the Wall with Abernathy.)
+(See the photo above, with him peering over the Wall with Abernathy.)
 Next was a commemorative ceremony at the Schöneberg city hall where the late John F. Kennedy had given his “Ich bin ein Berliner” speech the year before.
 After that, King spoke to 22,000 folks gathered at the Waldbühne amphitheater in West Berlin for the “Tag der Kirche” (Day of the Church).

 By now I’d be dozing off with jet lag, but not Rev. King.
 Despite having his passport and an interpreter detained by American officials, the Baptist reverend has an invitation from a Lutheran minister in the GDR that he wants to accept.
 So his limo drives up to Checkpoint Charlie.
 Even in the GDR, King’s face ought to be known.
 The civil rights leader was Time magazine’s Man of the Year (not “Person”) for 1963, and he’d been in the news a lot.
 After Berlin, he was on his way to have a private audience with the pope!
 But no, the East German border officials aren’t sure what to do.
 They make a call to higher-ups.
 OK, King needs to show some sort of identification.
 “Will this do?” he asks, holding up his credit card.
 (Think: “Don’t leave home without it!”)
 Fine, off they go down Friedrichstraße into East Berlin.